ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 We have these components included in Exocore client chain smart contracts architecture:

 1. `ClientChainGateway`: This is the entry point where client chain users make request to Exocore validator set, as well as the end point that receives cross-chain messages from Exocore validator set.
 2. `Vault`: This is where user funds are taken into custody and managed.
 Within `Vault`, user balance is updated periodically by Exocore validator set through cross-chain message to reveal user’s real position (after slashing, rewarding and other impact).
 Users can withdraw from `Vault` based on grant from the gateway.
-Every specific asset should have standalone `Vault`.
+Every specific asset should have a standalone `Vault`.
 3. `LSTRestakingController`: The controller is responsible for managing multiple `Vault`s.
 It should be the entry point for operations on `Vault`, as well as the entry point for user’s interactions with the gateway.
 It is inherited / implemented by the `Gateway`.

 ## Upgrade

 Upgradeable contracts rely on three components: storage contract, logic contract, proxy contract.
 All upgradeable contracts architecture utilizes the fact that inside a proxy contract, if we `delegatecall` the logic contract, the code of the logic contract would be loaded in the context of the proxy contract.
 Therefore, the proxy contract actually forwards the call to a logic contract but reads and writes the proxy’s own state variables.
 That way, a proxy contract can inherit the old state (and even add state variables) even if the logic contract is replaced.

 After the upgrade, the new logic contract (with the new implementation) must align the storage with the previous storage layout by extending it.
 It means that no state variables should be removed, and the type as well as the order of state variable should remain the same.
 All future versions of the logic contract must inherit the same storage contract to make the storage layout compatible after upgrade.
-Afterwards, by replacing the old logic contract address with the address of new logic contract, we can upgrade a contract without violating its storage.
+Afterward, by replacing the old logic contract address with the address of new logic contract, we can upgrade a contract without violating its storage.

 In this architecture, proxy contracts do not inherit the storage contract and are kept as stateless as possible.

-For the purpose of allowing adding state variables to proxy contract, we need to retain some unused slots in the end of storage contract so that we can add new state variables and override the unused slots.
+For the purpose of allowing adding state variables to proxy contract, we need to retain some unused slots at the end of storage contract so that we can add new state variables and override the unused slots.

 ```solidity
 contract GatewayStorage {